 - note the usual timings of their bowel movements so you can change the bag promptly – they may be more likely to fiddle with it if it is full and heavy

 The bowel plays an important role in the absorption of medication, so if the person has had a portion of their bowel removed in stoma surgery, this might affect how well any medicines work.

 You should discuss this with the person’s healthcare professional (eg their surgeon or stoma care nurse) before and after the surgery, and if there are any changes to their medication.

-If you have any questions or concerns about stoma care for a person with dementia, or any other aspect of dementia, please call our free Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email firstname.lastname@example.org or you can pre-book a phone or video call with a specialist dementia nurse.
+If you have any questions or concerns about stoma care for a person with dementia, or any other aspect of dementia, please call our free Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email firstname.lastname@example.org or you can pre-book a phone or video call with a specialist dementia nurse.